-The 100+ forests of the National Arboretum Canberra constitute a major biological resource based on a wide diversity of tree species that represent global biogeography, ethno-botany and species of international concern with ratings of endangered or highly endangered in the IUCN Red Book of endangered species.
+The National Arboretum Canberra is a living seed bank and resource of a wide range of tree species.
+The collection represents globally and culturally diverse species, a number of which are rated endangered or highly endangered in the IUCN Red Book of endangered species.

-Dr Roger Hnatiuk, Member of the Friends of the National Arboretum Canberra.
+Research investigators: Dr Roger Hnatiuk (Chief investigator), Member of the Friends of the National Arboretum Canberra.
 Dr Hnatuik is a retired, professionally trained and experienced plant ecologist with specific experience in forest ecology, primary productivity, micrometeorology and biogeography.

 Citizen science volunteers who are members of the Friends of the National Arboretum Canberra.